Pylons/pyramid/docs/glossary.rst

     or a request object in order to identify that the object is "of a type".
 Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and security policy lookups.
-Interfaces are exposed to application programmers by the ``view`` ZCML directive in the form of both the ``for_`` attribute and the ``request_type`` attribute.
+Interfaces are exposed to application programmers by the ``view`` ZCML directive or the corresponding ``bfg_view`` decorator in the form of both the ``for`` attribute and the ``request_type`` attribute.
 They may be exposed to application developers when using the :term:`event` system as well.
+Fundamentally, :mod:`repoze.bfg`
-Fundamentally, :mod:`repoze.bfg` programmers can think of an interface as something that they can attach to an object that stamps it with a "type".
+    programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
 Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`repoze.bfg` programmers do not need to understand or use this feature of interfaces.
 In other words, bfg